BrianRagazzi/aws-certification-prep/exercises/ex-003_TestingBasicConnectivityGUI.rst

 You are now connected to the **private** Instance, through the **public** instance.

+Again, the security group is allowing SSH from anywhere and the private instance's route table has a default route for all traffic in our VPC.

 Test outbound connectivity
 --------------------------
-Use the following command to test oubound connectivity from the Instance in the private Subnet.
+While still in the ssh session on the 'private' instance, use the following command to test oubound connectivity from the Instance in the private Subnet.

 **Expected results** 'apt update' should fail.